 It’s also possible to ski in the resorts of Manzaneda and Alto Campoo.
-This area is also known for it’s excellent lake and river fishing.
+This area of the Costa Verde is also known for it’s excellent lake and river fishing.
 Several of Spain’s large rivers rise from the Southern mountain range.
 The largest of these rivers is the mighty Ebro.

 The Cantabrian mountains are home to several protected areas.
 These include 6 natural parks and the Muniellos Nature Reserve.
 The Picos de Europa mountains which like here are one of the most striking attractions in Spain.

 Known to be the first national park in Spain, Picos de Europa National Park covers an area of 600 km2.
 In the heart of the Cantabrian mountains, Picos de Europa is a mountain range in itself.
 Named Montana de Covadonga back in 1918 and renamed in 1995.

 The area was awarded the UNESCO Biosphere Reserve Designation in 2002.
 Only 20 kilometers from the coast, the climate is humid with a high rainfall.
 The winter here still yields snowfall despite the humidity.